olhub2016/olrootm/README.md

 # olrootm
 The {overlayfs,unlonfs} exploiting
-ROOT merge bash scripts for the {BSD,Linux} dists .
+ROOT merge bash scripts for the Linux dists .

 #A.